mgheorghe/DASH/documentation/general/design/dash-sonic-hld.md

 ### 3.3.2 SONiC host containers

-The following containers shall be enabled for sonichost and part of the image.
+The following containers shall be enabled for SONiC host and part of the image.
 Switch specific containers shall be disabled for the image built for the appliance card.

 | Container/Feature Name   | Is Enabled?     |
 |--------------------------|-----------------|